Truist Financial Corp Raises Position in Fiserv, Inc. (NYSE:FI)

 Wall Street Analysts Forecast Growth

 Several brokerages have recently weighed in on FI.
-BMO Capital Markets increased their price target on Fiserv from $152.00 to $157.00 and gave the stock an “outperform” rating in a report on Thursday, February 8th.
-StockNews.com assumed coverage on Fiserv in a research note on Saturday, February 3rd.
-They issued a “buy” rating on the stock.
-Wedbush reissued an “outperform” rating and issued a $150.00 price objective on shares of Fiserv in a research note on Thursday, November 16th.
-Mizuho increased their price objective on Fiserv from $150.00 to $156.00 and gave the stock a “buy” rating in a research note on Thursday, January 18th.
+KeyCorp upgraded Fiserv from a “sector weight” rating to an “overweight” rating and set a $180.00 price target on the stock in a report on Monday, January 8th.
+Truist Financial increased their price objective on Fiserv from $140.00 to $145.00 and gave the stock a “hold” rating in a research note on Wednesday, February 7th.
+UBS Group increased their price objective on Fiserv from $140.00 to $150.00 and gave the stock a “buy” rating in a research note on Thursday, November 16th.
+Tigress Financial increased their price objective on Fiserv from $160.00 to $175.00 and gave the stock a “buy” rating in a research note on Friday, December 22nd.
 Finally, B. Riley increased their price objective on Fiserv from $152.00 to $176.00 and gave the stock a “buy” rating in a research note on Wednesday, February 7th.
 Six analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company’s stock.
 According to data from MarketBeat.com, Fiserv currently has a consensus rating of “Moderate Buy” and a consensus price target of $153.04.

 Fiserv Stock Up 0.7 %